Constrained Boundary Labeling: The One Problem

 Booth and Lueker~\cite{Booth.1976} proposed an algorithm to check whether a binary matrix has the C1P.
-They use a PQ-Tree to keep track of the allowed row permutations.
-A \emph{PQ-Tree} $\tau$, for a given set $\mathcal{A}$ of elements, is a rooted tree with one leaf for each element of $\mathcal{A}$ and two different types of internal nodes $t$: P-nodes, that allow to freely permute the children of~$t$, and Q-nodes, where the children of $t$ can only be inversed~\cite{Booth.1976}. \cref{lem:grouping-constraints-consecutive-ones} tells us that each family of consistent grouping constraints can be represented by a PQ-Tree.
-Note that we can interpret each subtree of the PQ-Tree as a grouping constraint and we call { the resulting grouping constraints} \emph{canonical groups}.
-However, { while every canonical group is a grouping constraint,} not every {given} grouping constraint { manifests in a} canonical group.
+Their algorithm uses a PQ-tree to keep track of the allowed row permutations.
+A \emph{PQ-tree} $\tau$, for a given set $\mathcal{A}$ of elements, is a rooted tree with one leaf for each element of $\mathcal{A}$ and two different types of internal nodes~$t$: P-nodes, where we can freely permute the children of $t$, and Q-nodes, where the children of $t$ can only be inversed~\cite{Booth.1976}. \cref{lem:grouping-constraints-consecutive-ones} tells us that every family of consistent grouping constraints \GroupingConstraints{} can be represented by a PQ-tree~$\tau$, i.e., $\tau$ admits the permutation $\pi$ of $\Leaves{\tau}$ if and only if the labels, if ordered from top to bottom according to $\pi$, induce a (not necessarily planar) labeling~\Labeling that respects \GroupingConstraints.
+Note that any PQ-tree, apart from the empty PQ-tree, admits at least one permutation of its leaves.
+Therefore, inconsistent grouping constraints cannot be represented by a (non-empty) PQ-tree.
+Note that while we can represent a family of consistent grouping constraints \GroupingConstraints by a PQ-tree $\tau$, it is in general not true that for every grouping constraint $\Group \in \GroupingConstraints$ we have a node $t$ in $\tau$ whose leaves contain exactly the elements of \Group.
+However, in the special case of non-overlapping grouping constraints, each grouping constraint indeed corresponds to a P-node in $\tau$.
+In either case, we can interpret any node $t$ of $\tau$ as a grouping constraint and we call these the \emph{canonical groups} of $\tau$.